 Think of acclimation like an adjustment period.
-You and your new floors take some time to get used to each other and get comfortable, as it were.
 Acclimating your floors prior to installation is important because flooring material (particularly hardwood) is affected by the temperature and humidity in your home.
-These materials will expand or contract (their way of adjusting to your home) based on its environmental conditions, and will have settled at the end of the acclimation period.
+These materials will expand or contract (their way of adjusting to your home) based on its environmental conditions, and much of that will have settled into a new normal for your material by the end of the acclimation period.

-Acclimation periods for hardwood can range anywhere from one to seven days.
-Heating and air conditioning systems should be fully operational and running normally at least seven days before the installation, so that the floor will be allowed to attain its ideal moisture content under the home’s normal temperature and humidity conditions.
+2. Heating and air conditioning systems should be fully operational and running as normal at least seven days before the installation, so that the floor will be allowed to attain its ideal moisture content under the home’s normal temperature and humidity conditions.
 In more technical terms, this process is designed to allow new hardwood flooring to reach its Equilibrium Moisture Content (EMC).

 The ideal temperature range is between 60 and 80 degrees Fahrenheit, and the ideal humidity is your regional average, i.e., the average humidity in Florida will be different than the average in Nevada, so be sure to take that into account when getting ready to acclimate a new floor.